Energy Lens

 But ideally your energy-management drive will be an ongoing effort to find new opportunities to target (step 2), to target them (step 3), and to track your progress at making ongoing energy savings (step 4).
 Managing your energy consumption doesn't have to be a full-time job, but you'll achieve much better results if you make it part of your regular routine.

-You might be interested in our Energy Lens software - it's a big help for finding energy waste (step 2) and tracking progress at making savings (step 4):
+And you might like to take a look at our Energy Lens software – it's a big help for finding energy waste (step 2) and tracking progress at making savings (step 4):